agoragames/activity_feed/README.markdown

 ### Advanced configuration options

-* `item_loader`: ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid) when a page for a user's activity feed is requested.
-This option should be set to a Proc that will be called passing the item ID as its only argument.
+* `items_loader`: ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid) when a page for a user's activity feed is requested.
+This option should be set to a Proc that will be called passing the item IDs as its only argument.

 For example: